 Organizationally, the Commission sets policies, approves grant selections, and otherwise supervises the operations and budget of the Fulbright Program in Korea under the guidelines of the ECA and FFSB.
 The day-to-day operations of the Fulbright Program in Korea are carried out by a commission secretariat composed of Korean and American staff headed by an executive director.
 They work in close collaboration with both the Fulbright Commission in Korea and with the Institute of International Education (IIE) and Council for International Exchange of Scholars (CIES) in the U.S. for the successful implementation of the Fulbright Program in Korea.

 In addition to administering Fulbright grants for Korean and American citizens, KAEC provides academic support services necessary to promote educational and cultural exchange.
-These include academic testing services, accreditation services for American higher education institutions, and advising services through EducationUSA.
-As an academic testing services provider for both general and accommodated tests, KAEC administers TOEFL, GRE, LSAT, ACT, and AP tests, many of which tests are held at the Fulbright Building in Seoul.
-KAEC also provides accreditation services for those who need verification in Korea of their schooling at an authorized American higher education institution.
-Additionally, in partnership with the U.S. Embassy in Seoul, KAEC also supports academic advisors at the Embassy’s EducationUSA Center.
-These advisors regularly assist students in exploring the requirements and opportunities for studying abroad in the U.S. through individual advising and hosting events.
+These include academic testing services and advising services through EducationUSA.
+As an academic testing services provider for both general and accommodated tests, KAEC administers TOEFL, GRE, AP, SAT, CLEP, and ACT tests, many of which tests are held at the Fulbright Building in Seoul.
+Additionally, EducationUSA advising center, a U.S. Department of State network, is located at KAEC, and the advisors assist students in exploring opportunities to study at higher education institutions in the U.S. through individual advising and hosting events.